Rikke Skov: Personal life

 Skov met fellow handballer Lotte Kiærskou as teammates for Viborg HK, and "never had any thought to keep their relationship secret."
 They were in a registered partnership as allowed by Danish law. but split in 2011.
 Kiærskou, now retired, gave birth to the ex-couple’s two daughters.

-In 2017, Skov herself gave birth to a daughter fathered by her boyfriend, retired handball player Jakob Borrits Sabra.
+In 2017, Skov herself gave birth to a daughter fathered by her boyfriend, retired handball player Jakob Borrits Sabra, whom she married in 2018.

 In 2005, Skov became a nurse.